flare-foundation/docs/docs/tutorials/reward-claiming/reward-claiming-in-detail.md

 * `dataProvider`: The address to which the reward was allocated.
 * `whoClaimed`: The address from which the reward claim was initiated.
 * `sentTo`: The address to which the `amount` was sent.
-* `rewardEpoch`: The id of the reward epoch the claimed reward corresponds to.
+* `rewardEpoch`: The ID of the reward epoch the claimed reward corresponds to.
 * `amount`: The value of the claimed reward.

 #### Reward claim expiry